Search waiting | Matsusada Precision

 In recent years, it has come to be used for cancer screening by detecting elevated levels of glucose metabolism in tumor tissues.
 Since it can screen the entire body, it is also used to detect cancer metastasis and unexpected cancers.
 The method used for cancer screening is called FDG-PET, in which a radioactive substance with a structure similar to that of sugar, which is used by cancer cells for metabolism, is administered into the body and its movement is observed.
 It is characterized by the fact that it is easy to detect active cancers and leads to effective treatment.
-It also has the advantage of less radiation exposure to the patient compared to CT, which uses a wider range of radiation.
+The radiation exposure from a PET scan is carefully managed to be as low as reasonably achievable.
+When combined with CT in a PET/CT scanner, the total dose is a sum of both imaging modalities, providing comprehensive anatomical and functional information.

 There are various ways to convert the light emitted from the scintillator into electronic energy, such as using an Image Intensifier (I.I.), a Photomultiplier Tube (PMT), or an Avalanche Photodiode (APD) and Microchannel Plate (MCP).
 These detectors require high voltages of 100 to 5,000 V.